 - 1. Appoint yourself as proxyholder by writing your name in the space provided on the form of proxy or voting instruction form.
 Do not fill out your voting instructions - 2.
 Sign and send it to your intermediary, following the voting deadline and submission instructions on the voting instruction form - 3.
 Get a control number by contacting TSX Trust Company at TSXtrustproxyvoting@tmx.com by 4:30 p.m.
-(Toronto Time) on January 29 2021 - 4.
-Log in at https://web.lumiagm.com/268494078 at least 15 min minutes before the meeting starts - 5.
+(Toronto Time) on January 24, 2022 - 4.
+Log in at https://virtual-meetings.tsxtrust.com/1235 at least 15 minutes before the meeting starts - 5.
 Click on "I have a control number" - 6.
 Enter your control number provided by TSXtrustproxyvoting@tmx.com - 7.
-Enter the case sensitive password: exco2020 - 8.
-Vote!
+Enter the case sensitive password: exco2022 - 8.
+Vote by clicking on the "Voting" icon

 You have to be connected to the internet at all times to be able to vote - it's your responsibility to make sure you stay connected for the entire meeting.
+We also suggest that shareholders and guests do not use Internet Explorer, and to use the latest versions of their browsers.